zakisudev/Songs/README.md

 ## Installation

-To use the Songs repository, you need to have Git installed on your machine.
-You can clone the repository using the following command:
+To use the Songs repository, you need to have Git OR Docker installed on your machine.

+**_ You can clone the repository using the following command: _**

 `git clone https://github.com/zakisudev/Songs`

-To Start using the Songs App, you will need to install dependencies first and setup environment variables as listed in the `.env.example` file
+To Start using the Songs App, you will need to install dependencies first and setup environment variables as listed in the `.env.example` file.

 ## Usage

-### Setup backend
+### Full Usage Setup: backend

 `cd api/ && npm install`

-### Setup frontend
+### Full Usage Setup: frontend

 `cd client/ && npm install`

+### Start dev server

+`npm run server` inside the api folder

-### Run frontend
+### Run frontend app

 `npm run dev`